raitucarp/posts/2025/07/14/Toward Liberation.md

 With this decision I set my soul free from Medium.
 Next step is to put some deprecated messages to all my stories.
 However, the migration still vendor-locked to Github.
 To resolve that issue, I am planning to create static blog engine for static page with local admin dashboard.
 But, that's not my end-goal, though.

-My ultimate dream (end goal) related to logging thought, is everyone can create blog or micro-thought and free to host everywhere (including IPFS or any static page hosting), but with local-first administration interface (desktop-app) companion.
+My ultimate dream (end-goal) related to logging thought, is everyone can create blog or micro-thought and free to host everywhere (including IPFS or any static page hosting), but with local-first administration interface (desktop-app) companion.
 The idea is similar to Hugo but different workflows.
 My main problem is a free time to create such side project.

 I'm jobless when writing this post.
 So only hope can save my life, hope that someday I can strip all my todos to be done state, and all my side projects show up in the Internet.